limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 }
 ```

 The `gimmedeflag` method, even if ran, will not return anything because it'll always throw a `null`.
-But, since we are dealing with .NET assembly, we can re-purpose the original assembly to include a corrected `gimmedeflag` method, load the orginal assembly file with `Assembly.LoadFile` to get its `Main` IL as a byte array.
+But, since we are dealing with .NET assembly, we can again re-purpose the original assembly to include a corrected `gimmedeflag` method, load the original assembly file with `Assembly.LoadFile` to get its `Main` IL as a byte array.

+Here's the final `Sanchez` class.

 <div class="filename"><span>Sanchez</span></div>